jennahsuan/needle_seg_pk/README.md

 	* In `inference_LCR_image_with_flag` function, the model outputs endpoints `x1`, `y1` & `x3`, `y3`.
 The depth `x1y1_regression_depth` & `x3y3_regression_depth` (z1 & z3) is estimated by `PK()`.

 ## Other notes:
-- Before cropping the frames online in thhe code, a pre-cropped video experiment can also be tested.
+- Before cropping the frames online in the code, a pre-cropped video experiment can also be tested.
 You can crop a single video into 3 videos by `Microsoft Clipchamp`, capture the frames of them and save them in three folders `L`, `C` and `R`.
 Then, set the `Data.prodigy_frame_dir` to the root of these three folders.
 - Original code crop frame and json: [colab](https://colab.research.google.com/drive/1IDEzVgIBcPq9fVombAORn-TQ8SG4xLlT?usp=sharing#scrollTo=55a55FjP1onU)